syenirasheila/SnapStory/README.md

 - Handle logouts by deleting the session or token.

 **Story Handling:**
-- Display a list of stories and show story details when an item is tapped.
+- Display a list of stories and show story details when a story is tapped.
 - Allow users to upload a story with a photo (from the camera or gallery) and a description.
 - Provide an option to add location data to the story based on user preference.
--

 **Map Integration:**
 - Use Google Maps API to display stories based on their location.
 - Create markers on the map for each story; tapping a marker navigates to the story details.